 • The eigen-coefficients are said to be decorrelated!

 Why?
-Because if the correlation matrix of the RGB values if C, then the correlation matrix of the eigen-coefficients is VTCV which is a diagonal matrix.
-R channel
+Because if the covariance matrix of the RGB values if C, then the covariance matrix of the eigen-coefficients is V'CV which is a diagonal matrix - which indicates zero values of the correlation coefficients.